Canon 1100D vs Fujifilm X-T1

 It is notable that the X-T1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1100D and the X-T1 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the X-T1 was followed by the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1100D or the Fujifilm X-T1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.